 Although I was in a lot of discomfort, I had reached the place I had known so well in many of my medicine journeys; the place of finding stillness in suffering.
-Being able to stay composed, calm, gentle yet solid, and attentive to breath, throughout all the uncomfortable arising sensations.
+A place of calm, gentle energy; attentive to breath throughout all the uncomfortable arising sensations.
 With a couple of final purges to expel any remaining water sitting in my belly, I was done.

 Two days later as I write this, I can still feel the presence of Kambo in my system.

-The subtle vibrational current, the sweating during the night and early morning.
-Toxins are still being cleared out, as my renewed energy continues to lift during the day.
+The subtle vibrational current, the sweating during the night and early morning; clear signs to my intuition that toxins are still being cleared out as my renewed energy continues to lift during the day.
 I have further clarity into my projects and ventures, and although there is still fear in pushing past certain boundaries and comfort zones, I feel as though I can dance with this fear, and move beyond it into discovery and growth.

 I can hear sweet ribbit of the frog calling me back...
 Come human, come and learn me on a deeper level.
 Trust in my healing potential and surrender to the path ahead.
 Lullabies and croaky choruses can be heard in the far distance, luring me in a particular direction, seducing me even, to explore what’s on the next horizon.